-To enter Setup: From STANDBY, hold of for 5 seconds.
-Then press of with cursor on SETUP.
+To enter Setup: From STANDBY, hold or 5 seconds.
+Then press or with cursor on SETUP.
 Make sure there is no call for heat at the boiler before attempting to perform setup adjustments.

 To return to STANDBY, press/release e until the display returns to standby, or turn boiler ON/OFF switch off, then on.